In-depth reviews

 You don’t sit quite as high in the Q3 as in some rival SUVs, and indeed the seating position is slightly lower than in the old car.
 This means the view out isn’t quite as commanding either.

-The sliding rear bench adds an extra dimension to the Q3’s practicality.
-When it’s pushed all the way forward there’s 675 litres of luggage volume available which reduces to 530 litres if you want to slide it right back to maximise legroom.
-That still beats the Volvo XC40 and BMW X1, which offer 432 litres and 505 litres maximum boot spaces respectively.
+When the bench is pushed all the way forward, the Audi Q3 offers 675 litres of boot space, which reduces to 530 litres if you slide it right back to give your rear passengers maximum legroom.
+That still beats the Volvo XC40 and BMW X1, which offer 432 litres and 505 litres maximum boot spaces, respectively.

 Fold the rear seats out of the way and luggage volume leaps up to 1,525 litres, again beating many rivals.
 Nice touches include LED spotlights in the tailgate, a parcel shelf you can stash under the floor, and the option of hands-free boot opening.